Caraveo/x/ReadMe.md

     <TYPE> <NAME>: <VALUE>

-TYPE: is the type of variable you are defining.
+TYPE is the type of variable you are defining.
+NAME is the name of the variable.
+VALUE is what you want the variable to be set to.

 This can be any of the following:

     STRING Welcome: "Hello World!"
     Define a String Variable